 Your browser version is not supported by this site.
 CS First may not work properly.
+Learn more.

-In this add-on, you’ll create scene effect changes that go with your monster’s emotional
+that go with your monster's emotional expression.

 In this example, the backdrop changes

 First, add a new backdrop.

-This example uses “light.”
+This example uses Light.

 to create an effect that goes with the emotion

 darker for sad, or changing to a specific color.

-Test this, and tinker with the values
+Test this and tinker with the values

 To return the stage to normal,

-Next, program this scene change.
+Next, program the scene to change.